meetshah1205/3-D-Donut-Terminal/README.md

 ## Compilition and Execution

 1. Compiling: <br>
   1.1.
-Open terminal in the project folder.
+Open terminal in the project folder. <br>
   1.2.
 Check if you are in the correct folder: <br>
     Run this on Windows:
 ```sh